mikedance2/Test/README.md

 # Welcome
-Welcome to the test GitHub site for the Architecture and Engineering Service (AES).
-This repository includes content for the Technical Architecture team.
+Welcome to the test GitHub repository for the Architecture and Engineering Service (AES).

 Please visit the our Confluence Site:  https://vaec-confluence.ec.va.gov/pages/viewpage.action?pageId=27164678